yetisoftworks/MeshyDB.SDK-docs/docs/users/updating_self.rst

 Personal Information
 ^^^^^^^^^^^^^^^^^^^^

-The following can be used to update a logged in user's personal information such as name, phone number, and email address.
+The following can be used to update an authenticated user's personal information such as name, phone number, and email address.

 .. tabs::